 Certification: There are no state or federal licensing requirements for fitness trainers, and there are hundreds of certifications available, so how do you know who is a “qualified” personal trainer?

-Trainers should be certified with one of the following: the National Academy of Sports Medicine (www.nasm.org), the American College of Sports Medicine (www.acsm.org) or the American Council on (www.acefitness.org).
+Trainers should be certified with one of the following: the National Academy of Sports Medicine (www.nasm.org), the American College of Sports Medicine (www.acsm.org) or the American Council on #Exercise (www.acefitness.org).
 Personal trainers/fitness specialists should also have an educational background in exercise science, kinesiology, cardiac rehabilitation, biomechanics or adult physical education.
 Oh, and one other thing — if the trainer does have a certification, make sure to check that it is up-to-date.

 Get References: Get testimonials from the trainer and don’t be shy about asking for the names and phone numbers of other clients with goals similar to yours.
 Call to see if they were pleased with their workouts, if the trainer was punctual and prepared, and if the client felt that his or her individual needs were addressed.